EmmanuelleHC/Data_Science_Portfolio/README.md

 # **Portfolio of Data Science Projects**

 Welcome to my portfolio repository!
-This repository showcases my work on two key data science projects.
+This repository showcases my work on data science projects.
-Each project demonstrates my skills in data analysis, machine learning, and visualization.
+Each project demonstrates my skills in data analysis, machine learning, and visualisation.

 ---